 Professor Blouin teaches taxation to undergraduate, MBA, and PhD students.
 She won Wharton’s 2010 MBA Teaching Commitment and Curricular Innovation Award and the 2014 Award for Teaching Excellence.
 She received her PhD in Accounting from the University of North Carolina- Chapel Hill and her BS from Indiana University – Bloomington.
 Prior to obtaining her PhD, Professor Blouin was a tax manager with Arthur Andersen LLP.

-Richard J. Bernard, a partner with Foley & Lardner LLP, concentrates his practice on corporate and financial restructuring, business solutions, bankruptcy litigation, secured transactions, corporate governance, mergers/acquisitions, and debtors’/creditors’ rights.
+Richard counsels clients in the areas of corporate and financial restructuring, business solutions, bankruptcy litigation, secured transactions, corporate governance, mergers and acquisitions, and debtors’ and creditors’ rights.

-Richard represents debtors, creditors, purchasers, sponsors, trustees, and official and ad hoc committees in large-asset bankruptcies, out-of-court workouts and adversary proceedings.
-Richard’s experience spans numerous industries, including energy, mining, aviation, retail, manufacturing, telecommunications, financial services, heavy industry, real estate, and hospitality.
-His recent representations include:
+Richard represents debtors, official and ad hoc committees, and other constituencies in large-asset bankruptcies, out-of-court workouts and adversary proceedings.
+His experience spans numerous industries, including energy, mining, aviation, retail, manufacturing, telecommunications, financial services, heavy industry, real estate and hospitality.

 Sandra Maria T. Parrado has 22 years of experience in providing Advisory and Forensic Services.
 She is a NY-based Forensics Partner with a focus on investigations of fraud and forensic accounting matters; anti-corruption matters; pre-merger due diligence related to fraud and corruption; anti-money laundering lookback investigations; as well as litigation support.